-Universal Credit has started to replace Housing Benefit for working age people in Cornwall.
+Universal Credit is now replacing Housing Benefit for working age people in Cornwall.

 Please check whether you are eligible to receive;